-WHEW….pause, try again.
-What I was TRYING to say is that I’ve been into that unlock-your-inner-power bullshit so I’ve been consuming all kinds of media to make me feel like I’m living a better life.
-That’s why, when I started seeing sponsored posts on Instagram for Gaia, a video streaming service that provides “conscious media” for a monthly subscription fee and boasts 8,000+ original and curated videos, I was like helllz yessss, gimme my enlightenment!
+I’ve been on a self-improvement kick, so when I started seeing sponsored posts on Instagram for Gaia, a video streaming service that provides “conscious media” for a monthly subscription fee and boasts 8,000+ original and curated videos, I was like, give me my enlightenment!

 I’ll start with the yoga section because it’s one of the biggest and best parts of the service.
 It’s also a big part of Gaia’s marketing and advertising for the subscription.
 You likely found out about Gaia because you post about yoga and/or follow others in the yoga community.
 The yoga category is broken up into the following sub-categories: